Your browser does not support JavaScript!

 Sap collecting in buckets on trees

-Catch Maple Season before it evaporates!
+Catch Maple Season Before it Evaporates!

 Celebrate the Maple harvest in Caledon this year with hands-on experiences, special sap brews, featured menu items and more!